cpeditor/cpeditor.github.io/content/ru/docs/Setup/_index.md

 Now CP Editor is available in multiple languages, including English and Chinese.

 You can change the UI language in Preferences->Appearance.
-Note that you need to restart the editor to apply the change.
+Note that you need to restart CP Editor to apply the change.

 ## Set Compile and Run Commands